-He performed with Voices New Zealand, the national chamber choir, from 2002- 2013 including regular performances at the NZ International Arts Festival and with the NZSO, the New Zealand String Quartet, the Hilliard Ensemble and tours to Europe (2005) and the World Choral Symposium in Argentina (2011).
+He performed with Voices New Zealand, the national chamber choir, from 2002- 2013 including regular performances at the NZ International Arts Festival and with the NZSO, the New Zealand String Quartet, the Hilliard Ensemble.
+As part of the choir, he represented New Zealand on tours to Europe (2005) and at the World Symposium on Choral Music in Argentina (2011).
 Chris features on Voices New Zealand’s CD recording, ‘Voice of the Soul’, which was nominated for Best Classical Album at the 2014 NZ Music Awards.

 Chris was Director of Music & Performing Arts at Waimea College, Nelson, for 10 years.
 He founded the school’s chamber choir, Belle a Cappella, which was invited to The Big Sing National Finale three times earning Silver, Bronze and Adjudicator’s Awards.

 Chris has performed as a classical voice soloist in numerous concerts and productions, most notably ‘Carmina Burana’ at the Nelson Arts Festival (2008).
 He founded Musica Ficta, Nelson’s Early Music vocal ensemble, and performed with Baroque Voices, the professional Early Music ensemble based in Wellington.
 Chris played trombone with the Nelson Symphony and co-founded the funk band, Trent de L’Amour and the Subcommittee.
 It is rumoured that he was a member of Comrade Z, Nelson’s loudest East European klezmer band (though this has never been proven).